arkhyst/arkhyst/README.md

 \- `meta-larp` [ _**private**_ ]-[ _v0.2_ ]-[ _2025_ ] : Dynamic and complex tools for managing a larp event with up to 80 players.

 ---
 _Little is known of the past, and seldom will it be unveiled; for it is the present we bear with pride, and the one we choose to bring to light._
+~ arkhyst